mengercode/mengercode.github.io/_pages/about.md

   - /about.html
 ---

-Xu Meng, Lecturer and Master's Supervisor has been engaged in research on brain-computer interfaces and artificial intelligence, brain imaging data analysis, and multimodal physiological signal processing for an extended period.
-She has participated in the completion of several major JG scientific research projects, at the National Natural Science Foundation of China, and the Beijing Natural Science Foundation.
-Over the past five years, I have published more than 15 academic papers in internationally renowned SCI/EI journals, obtained 4 authorized or substantively examined national invention patents, and 1 software copyright.
+Xu Meng, Lecturer and Master's Supervisor has been researching brain-computer interfaces and artificial intelligence, brain imaging data analysis, and multimodal physiological signal processing for an extended period.
+I have participated in the completion of several major JG scientific research projects, at the National Natural Science Foundation of China, and the Beijing Natural Science Foundation.
+Over the past five years, I have published over 15 academic papers in internationally renowned SCI/EI journals, obtained 4 authorized or substantively examined national invention patents, and 1 software copyright.
 I won second place nationwide in the Youth Paper Competition of the BCI Brain-Controlled Robot Contest at the World Robot Competition.

 Research Interests
 ======